UCSF-DataSci/06-data-munging-MihirUCSF/README.md

    - Impact: this variable must be categorized as a categorical variable not numerical

 3. **Year Column**
    - Without the codebook, it is unknown what this variable is referring to, whether it means birth year or when the data was taken from the income group.
-There are also future years with data, again we do not know what these data points mean.
+There are also future years with data (it's impossible to have gender and age data for future years), again we do not know what these data points mean.
    - Affected Column: year
    - Example: any year after 2024 with population, age, and gender data
    - Impact: the years in the future need to cleaned